contentful/create-contentful-app/README.md

 This project will make it easy to bootstrap Contentful Apps, with React, Forma-36, and Field Editors.

+## Requirements
+Node 8 or higher
+NPM 5.2 and higher

 # Quick Overview
 To start developing your app: